mdjahidanwar/mysql-daily-backup-/README.md

 I have use date on the name so that it will easier to find a backup file of specific date.

-We automate the task and schedule it daily we can use cronjob. it is a free tool for task scheduling in linux.
+We can automate the task and schedule it daily we can use cronjob. it is a free tool for task scheduling in linux.